MASwings Flight 3002

-On 10 October 2013 MASwings Flight 3002, a scheduled domestic flight from Kota Kinabalu to Kudat, Malaysia, crashed on landing at its destination airport.
-The de Havilland Canada DHC-6 Twin Otter operating the flight was carrying 16 people, of which two were killed and four injured.
+On 10 October 2013, MASwings Flight 3002, a scheduled domestic flight from Kota Kinabalu to Kudat, Malaysia, crashed on landing at its destination airport.
+The de Havilland Canada DHC-6 Twin Otter operating the flight was carrying 16 people, of whom two were killed and four injured.
 It was the first fatal accident for MASwings.

 Background

 Aircraft

-The accident aircraft was a 30-year-old de Havilland Canada DHC-6 Series 310, registration 9M‑MDM.
-It was delivered to Malaysia Airlines on 14 July 1983, via Reykjavík, Iceland, and entered service with MASwings in October 2007.
+The aircraft involved in the accident was a 30-year-old de Havilland Canada DHC-6 Series 310, registration 9M‑MDM.
+It was delivered to Malaysia Airline System on 14 July 1983, via Reykjavík, Iceland, and entered service with MASwings in October 2007.